audidatacamp370/p2_disaster_response_pipeline/README.md

 ## Project Motivation
 The main focus of this Project is to built a model for an API that classifies disaster messages.

+This project could be very helpful in the case of an Emergency.
+It categorizes incoming messages in real time and can contact the respnosible agencies.

+This project includes a web app where messages can be entered and the output will be its classification.

 <a id='filedesc'></a>
 ## Files